Trindaz/angularjs-proxy-schema/README.md

 ---

 About this example of a possible way to solve this:
-  - Doesn't actually use Proxies from ES6 and instead uses `Object.observe` (available in Chrome 36)[http://www.html5rocks.com/en/tutorials/es7/observe/].
+  - Doesn't actually use Proxies from ES6 and instead uses `Object.observe` [available in Chrome 36](http://www.html5rocks.com/en/tutorials/es7/observe/).
   - Schema definitions are just objects with type constructors as values
   - "Integration" with AngularJS resources is implemented by extending Resource to make model objects
   - The pattern can be easily updated to use Proxy at somepoint soon when ES6 is better supported
   - `Object.observe()` relies on a fairly recent versin of Chrome, so this solution may have limited utility
-  - `console.warn` is used when type rules are violaed.
+  - `console.warn` is used when type rules are violated.
 This could hook nicely into the build process so that violations during testiing fail.

 Instructions
 ---